SLAM Logo

 As a main subtype of post-translational modification (PTM), protein lysine acylations (PLAs) play crucial roles in regulating diverse functions of proteins.
 With recent advancements in proteomics technology, the identification of PTM is becoming a data-rich field.
 A large amount of experimentally verified data is urgently required to be translated into valuable biological insights.

-SLAM overview
+RicePLA overview

 Hybrid deep learning model architecture